 What opacity setting I use in digital painting?
-This is one of the most asked questions on this blog and my Youtube channel.
+This is one of the most asked questions on both my blog and my Youtube channel.
+This tutorial shows what opacity setting I use in digital painting.

 Many of the same question such as How much opacity do you use for the first but, and do you use one layer or variouse layers? or Im completely new to doing digital painting.
 Do you do your base sketch and and the do value and shading on one layer? or how many layers do you work with? and how do you work with them?
 Dude how many layers did you put on this painting?? are you using layers each shading? and many more.
 So this post I hope will clear some of that up.